andrastantos/the_d_machine/isa/micro_architecture.md

 - close L_ALU_RESULT

 Cycle 2:
+- Calculate sum of index register and immediate:
+  - set ALU_B to the sign-extended version of the IMMED field of L_INST
+  - set ALU_A to the register selected by the OPB field of L_INST
+  - set ALU_CMD to ADD;C=0
 - open L_BUS_A and set its input to ALU_RESULT
+  NOTE: since in the previous cycle we've also done the same ALU operation, the fact that L_ALU_A is in pass-through mode is not an issue: all its inputs are already settled, so we shouldn't have a problem meeting setup times on the memory
 - set BUS_CMD to READ, if needed or NOP otherwise
   note: we won't alter ALU operation in this cycle, so the ALU keeps outputting the read address, which is to say that it's fine to keep L_BUS_A open for the whole cycle
 - open L_BUS_D and set its input to BUS_D